-1. To tolerate or ‘roll’ with the hardships one may unexpectedly run into.

-2. It can also refer to a boxing term that means to position, or move one’s body or head in such a way so as to decrease the force of impact of the opponent’s incoming punches.
+A boxing term that means to move one’s body or head in such a way so as to decrease the force of impact of the opponent’s incoming punches.

 The Origin Of ‘Rolling With The Punches’

-This phrase is believed to originate with boxing, where ‘rolling with the punches’ was, and still is, a boxing term.
-The term is used to explain how boxers will often angle themselves in certain ways to help lessen the impact of incoming strikes.
-For instance, if an opponent throws a left punch, a boxer can ‘roll’ with it by moving his body and head backwards and to the left.
+It’s believed this phrase originates from boxing.
+‘Rolling with the punches’ was, and still is, a boxing term.
+It refers to how boxers will often angle themselves in certain ways to help lessen the impact of incoming strikes.
+For instance, if an opponent throws a left punch, a boxer can ‘roll’ with it by moving his body and head back and to the left.
 As a result, even if the punch lands, it won’t be quite as damaging as a full contact strike.

 The earliest quote that I could find of this phrase is from the early 20th century, and it is used in connection with boxing.
 This example is from a newspaper called The Boston Daily Globe, 1903.
 The expression is used in connection with boxing, which is unsurprising given that it came from this sport.
 Anyways, in a part of the newspaper, a summary is given of a recent sparring match, and it reads:

 “He repeated the blow a few seconds later and also clubbed Johnson on the cheek . . .
 Johnson allowed his head to roll with the punches and was not hurt.
 Johnson’s round.”

-While the phrase remains as a boxing term today, it has also developed a figurative meaning that’s used outside the context of boxing
+While the phrase remains as a boxing term today, it has also developed a figurative meaning where a person ‘rolls’ with the problems they might unexpectedly run into.

-- While heading home from the gym, Taylor’s car broke down on his way to work, so he had no choice but to roll with the punches and call a taxi, even though it meant he’d show up late.
+- While heading home from the gym, Taylor’s car broke down on his way to work, so he rolled with the punches and called a taxi.

-Later crawl - 1.
-To ‘roll with the punches‘ means to adapt to the hardships one may unexpectedly run into.